 All emergency medical technicians (EMT) must be licensed, although each state has its own specific requirements.
 The National Registry of Emergency Medical Technicians (NREMT) provides certification standards that are applicable in most locations.
-Some states provide their own examinations instead, while others use their own tests in addition to the NREMT guidelines.
+Some states provide their own examinations, while others use the NREMT tests.

 Typically, EMT-Basic training includes at least 130 hours' worth of classroom and emergency medical experience, which can be completed in 2-4 months.
 EMT-Paramedic training is more extensive, requiring at least 1,200 hours or about two years of work.
 Individuals enrolled in a paramedic training program may also have the option to complete an associate's degree program in conjunction with their training.
 In addition to online coursework, each of these programs requires on-site clinical training in hospital and ambulance settings.
 Applicants must have CPR or life support certification, and they may be required to submit health and immunization documentation.

 EMT certification cannot be completed 100% online.
 However, those willing to go on-site for portions of the practical training can take Web-based coursework.
 Due to the nature of distance learning, online courses are often most suitable to those who have already completed a certification program and are looking for renewal, individuals with a healthcare background or students with high motivation and strong discipline.

 Hybrid EMT training is available from community colleges and some four-year universities.
 To be eligible for enrollment, prospective students may have to submit documentation regarding their health status, immunizations and valid CPR or basic life support certification.